-Welcome to ‘Books and Borrowing: An Analysis of Scottish Borrowers’ Registers, 1750-1850’.
+Welcome to ‘Books and Borrowing: An Analysis of Scottish Borrowers’ Registers, 1750-1830’

+Our project uncovers and reinterprets the history of reading in Scotland in the period 1750 to 1830.
+Using formerly unexplored (or underexplored) borrowing records, we have created a new resource that reveals hidden histories of book use, knowledge dissemination and participation in literate culture.
 Drawing on the rare manuscript sources held at our partner libraries and heritage centres, our project establishes which books readers actually engaged with in the period.
 Represented in our records are farmers and farm workers, factors, gamekeepers, shepherds, blacksmiths, lay preachers, boltmakers, vagabonds, poachers, merchants, glovers, maidservants, coachmen, soldiers and sailors, as well as schoolchildren and members of the professional and leisured classes.